 We are one of the fastest growing MEP design firms in the construction industry.
 We pride ourselves on having a fast turnaround while providing cost effective solutions.
 We are licensed in 50 states and are your one stop shop for all MEP design needs.

 We design to the perfection

 We have completed so far!

 Our designs are approved by DOB in one go

 Water cooled systems can be considered superior to their air cooled counterparts since they can run at lower condensing temperatures.
 This is because water comes with higher specific heat than air.

 However, water cooled systems are rarely used in residential installations due to their higher equipment cost, high maintenance requirements, and high installation costs.

-Here at Nearby Engineers New York Engineers , we provide water cooled HVAC system designs for each of the three types of water cooled systems.
+Here at , we provide water cooled HVAC system designs for each of the three types of water cooled systems.
 They’re as follows:

 1. Shell and Coil : This design comes with a shell that contains a copper coil.
 Water will flow via the coil in order to cool the hot gas refrigerant which is located in the shell.
 Hot air is often fed from the top which then condenses upon flowing down and getting in contact with the coil.
 After that, it’s then cooled down further at the bottom, thereby reaching a subcooling state.

 In this design, however, minerals which accumulated on the coil can’t be cleaned mechanically.
 The only means to do so is by using chemicals for flushing them out.